AlexRS90/Portfolio/README.md

 ![screenshot](images/portfolioMainPage.png)

-In this project I made the main page's skeleton for the portfolio that will show all my future projects.
+- In this project I made the main page's skeleton for the portfolio that will show all my future projects.
   This is the first milestone, and it is for mobile devices.
+- For second milestone I added two more sections, called works and about me.
+Works section was built with CSS Grid and Flexbox.

 ## Built With